Inspector Gadget (film): Sequel

 Inspector Gadget 2 is a 2003 made-for-video sequel to Inspector Gadget, with French Stewart taking over the title role.
 It follows Gadget getting a replacement named G2 (Elaine Hendrix) who is a woman-like version of Gadget.
 Meanwhile, Dr. Claw gets out of prison and plans to steal gold from the United States Treasury, so it is up to Gadget, Penny, Brain and G2 to stop Claw's plans.

 The sequel drew more from its source material than the original film and also experienced a slightly improved critical reception, earning a 40% rating on Rotten Tomatoes based on 5 reviews.
 The film was released on March 11, 2003.

 Reboot

-In May 2015, a new film with a rebooted version of the character was in development, with Dan Lin as producer.
+In May 2015, a new film with a live-action version of the character was in development, with Dan Lin as producer.
 In October 2019, Mikey Day and Streeter Seidell were hired to write the film.